artsgard/sociobank/README.md

 SocioBank permits banking amung socios.
 The application contains a small Spring-Batch part and a web-REST-banking-application.
 The batch part initializes, remotely by a web-service, some bankaccount data and invokes some transactions.
 The banking part has a few use-cases to create/ update/ delete accounts and to perform some transactions of accounts with different currencies.
 An external exchange service will provide the api with the current exchange rate.

-The Small Batch Part
+### The Small Batch Part

-The Batch does two things, first it persists, by reading a csv-file, into the account table (just reading and writting there is no processor involved).
-Next, it will perform some transactions, by reading a seccond csv-file, from one existing account to another (the csv files called accounts and transfers you'll find at the root of this project).
+The Batch does two things, first it persists data, by reading a csv-file, into a account table (just reading and writting there is no processor action involved).
+Next, it will perform some transactions, by reading a seccond csv-file, from one existing account to another (the csv files called accounts.scv and transfers.scv you'll find at the root of this project).

-The Banking REST-service
+### The Banking REST-service

 There are only two entities, account and AccountTransfer.
 They have a many-to-many relation.